Steph Aston is slowly bleeding to death.

 But the 28-year-old says she cannot easily access transfusions from Waitematā District Health Board because some doctors believe she is deliberately bleeding herself to cause the severe anaemia.

-She believes their suspicions stem from a conflicting diagnosis by a senior Auckland District Health Board psychiatrist, of factitious disorder - previously called Munchausen syndrome - where a person makes up a physical or mental illness to get sympathy and special attention.
+She believes their suspicions stem from a conflicting diagnosis of factitious disorder - previously called Munchausen syndrome - where a person makes up a physical or mental illness to get sympathy and special attention.

 Three other psychiatrists have concluded Aston does not have factitious disorder or any psychiatric illness.